GramGra07/RookieFtcRobotController24-25-FORK/README.md

     - Added an external sample OpMode that demonstrates localization using 2018-2019 (Rover Ruckus presented by QualComm) Vuforia targets.
     - Added an external sample OpMode that demonstrates how to use the REV Robotics 2m Laser Distance Sensor.
     - Added an external sample OpMode that demonstrates how to use the REV Robotics Blinkin LED Controller.
-    - Re-categorized external Java sample OpModes to "TeleOp" instead of "Autonomous".
+    - Re-categorized external Java sample OpModes to "TeleOp" instead of "org.firstinspires.ftc.teamcode.auto".

 Known issues:
  * Initial support for UVC compatible cameras